 In an effort to make our blog content accessible and understandable, we use the Flesch Reading Ease test.
 This test uses a variety of factors to evaluate content, but the most important are these:

 - Sentence length.
-Only 20% of your sentences should be longer than 20 words, and your blog post should be at least 800 words in total.
+Only 20% of your sentences should be longer than 20 words, and your blog post should be at least 900 words at a minimum.

 - Paragraph length.
 Paragraphs should be no longer than 150 words, which is about 3-5 sentences.

 - Section length.
 Headers should be included, and are meant to break up text into smaller sections no longer than 300 words.

 - Passive voice.
 Less than 10% of the copy should use passive voice.

 As an SEO company, our content should be leading the charge with well-written pieces that are also up-to-date on the most recent SEO trends.
 While these will certainly change over time, there are a few key principles that won’t:

 - Keywords, keywords, keywords!
 Integrate keywords naturally into your headers and body copy.
 Ensure the most important keywords or key phrase appears in your first paragraph.

 - Do your research.
 Take some time to figure out what questions, keywords, and topics readers may be searching on Google.
 A preliminary search about your intended topic will show you what types of articles you’ll be competing against, and will give you a better idea of how to create unique content that will appeal to a similar audience.

 The BoostBlog targets other industry professionals and B2B organizations, so your tone and voice should reflect that.
 However, we’re dedicated to innovation and relevancy, so keeping it professional as well as entertaining is important.